 This profile is part of an investor education campaign.
 The profile provides detailed information which was sourced and approved by Castle Silver Resources in order to help investors make better investment decisions.
 The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

 Castle Silver Resources Inc. (TSXV:CSR) is focused on acquiring and redeveloping past-producing properties in pro-mining jurisdictions.
 The company has a portfolio of high-grade silver and cobalt properties with historic production in the Gowganda and Cobalt mining camps of Northern Ontario, Canada.

 The company’s flagship project is the wholly-owned Castle Silver Mine Property, a large land-package with a significant amount of historic silver and cobalt production.
 Recent drilling discovered an exceptionally high-grade silver-cobalt vein structure and channel sampling identified a new zone, the Castle Golden Corridor, with significant gold and copper mineralization.
-Castle Silver is currently conducting geophysical surveys on the largely underexplored property to determine high-priority targets for an upcoming 2017 drill program.
+Castle Silver has recently conducted geophysical surveys on the largely underexplored property to determine high-priority targets for an upcoming 2017 drill program.

 Castle Silver’s portfolio also includes the Beaver and Violet silver-cobalt projects, both past-producers in the Cobalt mining camp near the Timiskaming silver mine.